code-423n4/redacted-bug-bounty/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens) - TODO (need bug bounty guidelines)
 - Starts December 15, 2023 20:00 UTC

+❗ _Note for participants:  The sponsor's repo, scope definition, and contents herein are all subject to change._

 ## Publicly Known Issues

 [ ⭐️ SPONSORS: Are there any known issues or risks deemed acceptable that shouldn't lead to a valid finding?
 If so, list them here. ]